End of Year Action Items

 Roth IRAs

 As I mentioned above, now is the time for starting a Roth IRA.
-If you are out of debt and/or ready to invest, fund Roth IRAs before the end of 2009.
+If you are out of debt and/or ready to invest, fund your Roth IRA(s) early and often.

 Before Opening Roth IRA: